 By contrast, in a price-to-price determination, where, for example, the Department finds sales of the identical product in the ordinary course of trade, such sales would constitute the foreign like product.
 To the extent there are also sales of similar products that would have been selected but for the sales of identical products, such sales of similar products would not be selected for use in the priceto-price determination.
-Because the sales of similar products in this instance do not constitute "merchandise in the first of the following categories" under § 771(16), such sales would not constitute the foreign like product for the price-to-price determination.
-To identify the sales that constitute foreign like product for price-to-price determinations under
+Because the sales of similar products in this instance do not constitute "merchandise in the first of the following categories" under section 771(16) of the Act, such sales would not constitute the foreign like product for the price-to-price determination.
+To identify the sales that constitute foreign like product for price-to-price determinations under section 773(a) of the Act, the Department must conduct a product-specific matching analysis.